Crimdahl/FlagTracker/README.md

 -Reconnection Attempts: The number of times the script can attempt to reconnect to Twitch when the connection is lost.
 (Default: 5)

+-Token Validity Check Interval: The number of minutes between automatic checks to see if the Twitch oAuth token is still valid.
+(Default: 10, 0 = Off).

 -Twitch oAuth Token: Your Twitch oAuth token to authenticate the script's redemption listener.
 (No default)

 -Enable Google Sheets: The toggle to enable usage of Google Sheets.
 (Default: Off)